 Originally the pelisse for women was about hip length, with set-in sleeves, trimmed with fur, and open down the front.
 Often it also had a large collar and sometimes a hood.
 However, after 1810, the pelisse was longer, often to the shins, empire-waisted with long sleeves, and warmer than a Spencer as they were usually made from satin.
 The only military association was the frog fastenings or, perhaps, braided trim, and, as the pelisse was regularly worn over pastel gowns, the colors were often deep—warm brown, brilliant blue, or rich greens.
 Continue reading →

 Before the lying-in hospitals became popular, Jane Seymour, wife to Henry VIII and mother to Edward VI, died from it.
-One of the more famous women of the eighteenth century who died from childbed fever was the feminist Mary Wollstonecraft.
-Wollstonecraft died in 1797 after giving birth to her second daughter, Mary Shelley, who was the author of Frankenstein.
+One of the more famous women of the eighteenth century who died from puerperal fever was the feminist Mary Wollstonecraft who died in 1797 after giving birth to her second daughter, Mary Shelley, author of Frankenstein.
 Another well-known woman affected by puerperal was Isabella Mary Beeton, author of Mrs. Beeton’s Book of Household Management.
 She contracted it a day after giving birth to her fourth child and died a week later.
 Continue reading →

 The following are interesting slang, euphemisms, and terms for the letter C and are primarily taken from Francis Grose’s Classical Dictionary of the Vulgar Tongue published in 1811.